studiomitte/slide-menu/README.md

 ### Menu Title

-The dynamic menu title `slide-menu__title` can optionally be added anywhere in the menu structure (e.g. in the ``slide-menu__controls``).
+A dynamic menu title `slide-menu__title` can optionally be added anywhere in the menu structure (e.g. in the ``slide-menu__controls``).
 The title will be updated dynamically according to the current menu level.

 ```html
 <nav class="slide-menu" id="test-menu-left">